Trump Administration Announces Plans To Shake Up The Kidney Care Industry

 "The way we currently pay for chronic kidney disease and kidney failure isn't working well for patients," said Verma in a statement.

-The executive order also proposes to change the way Medicare providers are paid to motivate them to focus on preventing the progression of kidney disease.
-It calls for an awareness campaign to help Americans with early stage kidney disease get treatment, Secretary of Health and Human Services Alex Azar told reporters.
+The executive order proposes to change the way Medicare providers are paid to motivate them to focus on preventing the progression of kidney disease.
+It also calls for an awareness campaign to help Americans with early stage kidney disease get treatment, Secretary of Health and Human Services Alex Azar told reporters.
 "40% of Americans with some stage of kidney disease do not know they have it," he said.

 Another focus of the executive order is the organ transplant system.
 Currently close to 100,000 people are on a waiting list for kidneys.